This chapter describes how to secure the cluster communication between server instances.

 cluster the corresponding settings will be available to configure under the

 We add the following content to our neo4j.conf file:

 Note that the policy must be configured on every server with the same settings.
 The actual cryptographic objects installed will be mostly different since they do not share the same private keys and corresponding certificates.
 The trusted CA certificate will be shared however.

-causal_clustering.ssl_policy to the name of a previously created SSL policy we can mandate its use.
+causal_clustering.ssl_policy to the name of a valid SSL policy.

 In this example we assume that the tasks in the previous two examples have been performed.

 We now configure our cluster to use the SSL policy that we have named